jquery/testswarm/README.md

 1. Copy `./config/robots.txt` to `./robots.txt` (or add similar rules to your main `robots.txt` file if TestSwarm is not in the root directory).

-1. Create an entry to your crontab for action=cleanup.
-This performs various cleaning duties such as making timed-out runs available again for testing.
+1. Create an entry in your crontab for action=cleanup.
+This performs various cleaning duties such as making timed-out runs available again.<br/>
    `* * * * * curl -s http://swarm.example.org/api.php?action=cleanup > /dev/null`